 - B.S. in ACS Certified Chemistry, accredited by the American Chemical Society.

-- B.S. in Biomedical Engineering, accredited by the Engineering Accreditation Commission of ABET.
+- B.S. in Biomedical Engineering, accredited through 2025 by the Engineering Accreditation Commission of ABET.

 - B.S. in Chemical and Biological Engineering, accredited by the Engineering Accreditation Commission of ABET.